How to be Productive with your Revision

 Here are some top tips to help you organise your time.

 Create a Timetable

 Start by creating a revision timetable.
 There are lots of ways you can do this; the quickest is using an online tool.
 Revision World has a free timetable maker here https://revisionworld.com/create-revision-timetable

 As you create your timetable make sure you include all your subjects.
-My top tip is to mix them up throughout the week, remembering never to leave the subjects you like least to the end of the week, as your energy levels will sag and it can be demotivating to know you only have the subjects you hate left to look forward to!
+Mix them up throughout the week, remembering never to leave the subjects you like least to the end of the week, as your energy levels will sap and it can be demotivating to know you only have the subjects you hate left to look forward to!

 Create Revision Notes

 A-Levels and GCSE are two year courses, in that time you will have accumulated an awful lot of revision notes.
 Begin your revision process by condensing these down into manageable chunks, using flash cards helps.
 By doing this you are actually beginning the revision process.

 If you are short of notes on a given topic Revision World and other similar websites are an invaluable resource to help you fill in the blanks.

 You can also consider creating your own mind maps so you can break a topic down further into key words and phrases.